 The Bottom Line on Proof and DMPL Morgan Dollars

-As I said at the beginning of this article, nearly all collectors should rely on the expertise (and guarantees) that a major grading service can offer when it comes to Proof Morgan Dollars.
-Besides the difficulty in telling a clean DMPL apart from a perhaps slightly abused Proof, you have the problem of scoundrels who polish the surfaces of coins to make artificial mirrors, and paint or acid treat the devices to make them frosty.
-With the prices that most DMPL Morgan Dollars bring, not to mention the prices of genuine Proofs, it is worth the extra few bucks to have the coin professionally authenticated, graded, and encapsulated before buying.
-Or just buy one in a slab, to begin with.
+As stated at the beginning of this article, nearly all collectors should rely on the expertise (and guarantees) that a major grading service can offer when it comes to Proof Morgan dollars.
+Besides the difficulty in telling a clean DMPL apart from a perhaps slightly abused Proof, you have the problem of unscrupulous dealers and collectors who polish the surfaces of the coin to make artificial mirrors, and paint or acid treat the devices to make them frosty.
+With the prices that most DMPL Morgan dollars bring, not to mention the prices of genuine Proofs, it is worth the extra few dollars to have the coin professionally authenticated, graded, and encapsulated before buying.